kennethwang14/kennethwang14.github.io/README.md

-# KenDevBlog.com

-My blog is powered by Jekyll.
-This is the uncompiled Jekyll code.
+This is the old version using Jekyll.
+[Click here for the new version](https://github.com/kennethwang14/KenDevDesigns)